bogdanoancea/finitization/README.md

    https://cran.r-project.org/bin/windows/Rtools/

 2. **Open the “MSYS2 UCRT 64‑bit” shell**
-   Supposing that RTools44 is intalled in "C:\rtools44" then double click on "C:\rtools44\ucrt64.exe".
+   Supposing that RTools44 is installed in "C:\rtools44" then double click on "C:\rtools44\ucrt64.exe".
+   If other version of the RTools is used, update the paths accordingly.

 3. **Fully update MSYS2, update the package database and install the toolchain + pkgconf**
    ```bash